 - How do I find the sheet music for the piece I want to sing?
 Here are four resources to consider:

 - Try the library.
 Both SRJC libraries to contain some musical theatre and opera scores, as does the SSU library and some public libraries.

 - Try one of the great music stores in town.

 - Try the Music Department - While their staff time is limited, they have a large collection of musical theatre and opera vocal music.
 Please call 527-4249 and ask when is a good time to come by and look at materials.

 - What if I don't have a prepared song?
-Don't worry . . . there is a General Song Option available.
-This is a pre-selected song for those who wish to audition but do not already have a prepared song (this year we have an option for male singers: Corner of the Sky from Pippin and an option for female singers: Defying Gravity from Wicked).
+Don't worry . . . there are 2 Song Options available.
+These are pre-selected songs for those who wish to audition but do not know how to choose a song (this year we have an option for male singers: Corner of the Sky from Pippin and an option for female singers: Defying Gravity from Wicked).
 Click the link below for an instruction sheet containing links to the song's music, lyrics, and example performance videos.